tayb18/birdwatchr/readme.md

 - [ ] add edit functionality
 - [ ] get receptionist a tissue

 You've scored a data via Coffee meets Bagel with "WebBoi87."
-"His name is Lance and it says he's a dev too.
+"Her name is Janet and it says she's a dev too.
 Look at this online portfolio!" you say to your roommate.
 "Didn't you find some [notes](notes.md) on deployment?
 Maybe you should get your birdapp deployed so you have something to talk about," says your roommate.
 "Good idea, mom."

 - [ ] go over deployment notes
 - [ ] deploy app to heroku
 - [ ] get own apartment

-One your second Coffee meets Bagel date with Lance, you #humblebrag about your sweet new job as a developer.
+On your second Coffee meets Bagel date with Janet, you #humblebrag about your sweet new job as a developer.
 "This text looks kind of small, did you set a [view port](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag)?"
-Lance says peering up from behind his Nokia Lumia.
+Janet says peering up from behind her Nokia Lumia.
+"Also your profile said you were 5'7" You cough up into your riesling and mutter, "They must not have deployed my changes."
-You cough up into your riesling and mutter "They must not have deployed my changes" and then scribble onto your hand.
+You scribble onto your hand:

 - [ ] Don't date devs
 - [ ] Add a viewport